OpenIPC/docs/src/content/docs/hardware/EMAX/VRX/emax-wyvern-link-vrx.md

 ![image](https://docs.radxa.com/img//rock5b/rock5bp_40pin_power_3.webp)

 Since the Emax VRX only has 4 buttons we need to make some choice on how to map their functions for GSMenu.
 Here is one possible layout with the left most button as "center".
-This allows for using the GSMenu keyboard and all other GSMenu functions since right/center behave the same for most of the menu.
+This allows for using the GSMenu keyboard and all other GSMenu functions since right/center behaves the same for most of the menu.
 ```
 gsmenu:
   enabled: true